 Information Technology - when you use our website, we monitor website behaviour via analytics software and we collect information about how each visitor uses our site.
 This information is then used to compile reports and to help us improve our site.
 We collect information about any device you have used to access our services (such as your IP address).

-Special Categories of Data - the law and other regulations treat some types of personal information as special.
+Special Category Data - the law and other regulations treat some types of personal information as special.
 These categories are personal data relating to your:

 - Racial or ethnic origin